-- e) if one competitor has dominated more in that match - f) skill and strength of the techniques displayed - g) fighting spirit and effort shown by a competitor; if there has been any caution or Keikoku given - h) proper frame of mind shown by a competitor

-- i) the amount of attacks performed by one competitor as compared to the other - 4.
+- f) skill and strength of the techniques displayed - g) fighting spirit and effort shown by a competitor; if there has been any caution or Keikoku given - h) proper frame of mind shown by a competitor - i) the amount of attacks performed by one competitor as compared to the other - 4.
 The Judges must carefully take into consideration all the elements if a competitor who has a half-point or Waza-Ari, as well as has more than one warning that are of different categories of warning.